VinceW/MADspace.github.io/_posts/2018-05-10-building-own-sensors-at-the-second-home-automation-workshop.md

 In the upcoming workshops we are going to further exploring the posibilities of domotica.

 We are trying to cover as much as relevant and we have some fantastic idea's for the upcoming workshops.
-As such, we are still finetunireadily providedng the planing and preparing the content.
+As such, we are still finetuning and preparing the content.
 A further planning will follow, we will let you know on the mailing list.

 <b>Please register at the Meetup website if you wish to attent:</b>